mami-project/udpdiff/README.md

 analysis of that data comparing UDP and TCP connectivity and performance in the Internet.

-## TMA 2016 / A First Look at Network-Layer Impairments to UDP Encapsulation

-At present, two data sets are available, in support of "A First Look at Network-Layer Impairments to UDP Encapsulation", a paper presently under submission to the 2016 Traffic Measurement and Analysis Workshop.

-### copycat on PlanetLab
+### copycat on PlanetLab and Digital Ocean

-The copycat.1 dataset and tool are available [here](http://queen.run.montefiore.ulg.ac.be/~edeline/pam16/).
+The copycat tool is available [here](https://github.com/mami-project/udptun) and the datasets [here](http://queen.run.montefiore.ulg.ac.be/~edeline/copycat/).

-The Jupyter notebooks for analysis are available [here](copycat15).
+The Jupyter notebooks for analysis are available [here](copycat).

 ### RIPE Atlas